 While this new direction has created needed flexibility in meeting shifting demands, it has also prompted regulatory bodies to question the consistency of quality for drugs being sold under a single brand name.
 How does a pharmaceutical company prove that a product being produced at several facilities is meeting the same strict requirements for each?

 More companies are turning to digital batch management to ensure this consistency.
-Ideally, each facility would operate from a single master recipe for each product.
+Ideally, each facility would operate from a single primary recipe for each product.
 This would assure regulatory bodies that there is total consistency from site to site.
 The reality is that there are several challenges with reaching this state because of the mix of internally and externally owned facilities all of which may be multiple product facilities with no strategy for standardization of processes.
 This lack of standardization hampers the ability of pharmaceutical manufactures to easily move production within their manufacturing network, and can add considerable time and cost in bringing products to market.

 A two phased approach is best for addressing this goal.
 At the plant level, a single communication layer is required to accept the global recipe.
 At the global level, a single recipe is created from the diverse recipes of each plant.
 This is no easy task, but this undertaking ensures the ability to continue to manufacture across the diverse supply chain and achieve maximum flexibility.